krjofficial/mern-ecomm/README.md

+Here’s how you can modify the `README` file to include the additional information you’ve provided:

+---

 # 🛍️ MERN Stack eCommerce Website

 An eCommerce platform built with the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-This project is designed to provide a full-stack implementation of an online shopping application with features like product listing, user authentication, shopping cart, and order management.
+This project is designed to provide a full-stack implementation of an online shopping application with features like product listing, user authentication, shopping cart, order management, and payment handling.

 ---